Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: Introduction

-The support recovery of 1bCS aims to recover the support of a $k$-sparse \emph{signal vector} $x\in\mathbb{R}^n$, with $k':=|\supp(x)|\leq k$, from the \emph{result vector} $y:=\sgn(Ax)$, where $A\in \mathbb{R}^{m\times n}$ is the \emph{sensing matrix}.
-We aim to design $A$ with as few measurements as possible (i.e. minimize $m$), and at the same time we aim to achieve efficient runtime (a.k.a. decoding or recovery complexity).
-In this paper, we focus on the latter goal, allowing the number of measurements to be slightly sub-optimal.
+where $A \in \mathbb{R}^{m \times n}$ is the \emph{sensing matrix} and $y \in \{-1,1\}^m$ is the \emph{result vector}.
+The objective is to design $A$ with as few measurements $m$ as possible while enabling efficient decoding.
+In this work, we primarily focus on minimizing the decoding complexity, allowing the number of measurements to be slightly suboptimal.